agilecustoms/setup-maven-codeartifact/README.md

 - **ci-publisher** - [github](https://github.com/agilecustoms/terraform-aws-ci-publisher) - [terraform registry module](https://registry.terraform.io/modules/agilecustoms/ci-publisher/aws/latest)

 And this is [example](https://github.com/agilecustoms/terraform-aws-ci-publisher?tab=readme-ov-file#how-to-create-a-role-with-this-policy) how to create an AWS IAM role based on these policies with a password-less trust policy, so you do not need to store `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your repository secrets

-Read more about software distribution in AWS in my [LinkedIn article](https://www.linkedin.com/pulse/software-distribution-aws-alexey-chekulaev-ubl0e)

 ## Inputs